• There are no suggestions because the search field is empty.

 Too Kind Parenting

 In the day-to-day demands of our family lives, parents are often caught up in the immediate requirements of making it through the day.
-They make sure the kids are out of bed and dressed, get breakfast on the table, drop them off at school, and then rush to work (followed by little league sports), making a mad dash to grocery shop, prepare dinner, and then onto the bedtime rituals.
-Very little time or energy left over to ponder “visionary parenting.”
+They make sure the kids are out of bed and dressed, get breakfast on the table, drop them off at school, and then rush to work (followed by little league sports), make a mad dash to grocery shop, prepare dinner, and then on to the bedtime rituals.
+There is very little time or energy left over to ponder “visionary parenting.”

 Perhaps if we truly understood the cost of underestimating our influence as a parent, we would do better.
 Maybe if parents were fully cognizant of the vast potential of key parental actions, we’d be a little more patient, respond in more meaningful ways to our child’s behavior, or seek to understand life from our child’s perspective instead of ricocheting off our mounting stress.